 - 1/4 cup dijon mustard

-- 3 pounds Yukon Gold potatoes peeled and sliced 1/8-inch thick
+- 3 pounds Yukon Gold potatoes (peeled or unpeeled) sliced 1/8-inch thick

 - Preheat oven to 375 degrees F. Rub 13 x 9 x 2 - inch casserole dish with butter and then rub with a cut garlic clove.

-- In a pot, (5-6 qt) combine the cream, broth, mustard and sliced potatoes.
-Bring to a boil, reduce heat and simmer for about 2 minutes.
+- In a pot, (5-6 qt) stir together the cream, broth and mustard. add the sliced potatoes.
+Bring to a boil, reduce heat and simmer, covered, for about 2 minutes.
 The potatoes won't be completely submerged, you can gently stir a few times so they cook evenly.
-(You don't want them to cook too much or they'll break apart when transferring to the dish.)